Image description

 Our Junior Chefs chopped up apples, cantaloupe, grapes, and strawberries and mixed them with a zesty honey lime dressing.
 Along the way, they practiced important knife skills, learned how to core an apple, and discovered how heat transforms a tortilla into a crispy cinnamon bowl.

 We also had a berry fun chat about strawberries—did you know they're the only fruit with seeds on the outside?
 Or that they’re part of the rose family?
+Most importantly, we worked on teamwork and kitchen safety, all while having a blast!

 It was so exciting to welcome back many of our returning chefs and meet a few new faces too.
 What a delicious and educational way to kick off the new session!

-RAINBOW FRIED RICE
+RAINBOW FRIED RIC

 This week, our Junior Chefs leveled up their knife skills as we chopped a rainbow of vegetables for our colorful and delicious Rainbow Fried Rice!
 We also stirred in some culinary vocabulary— sauté, umami, savory, season, incorporate, and French term mise en place (everything in its place!) as we prepped ingredients.
 We learned to crack an egg and then scrambled it into our rice!
 To top it off, we served our creations in Chinese take-out containers—personalized with our chefs’ very own artwork!
 Another flavorful and fun-filled day in the kitchen!